quasarframework/app-extension-dotenv/app-extension/README.md

 quasar ext remove dotenv
 ```

-# Info
-> Add longer information here that will help the user of your app extension.

-# Other Info
-> Add other information that's not as important to know

 # Donate
 If you appreciate the work that went into this, please consider donating to [Quasar](https://donate.quasar.dev) or [Jeff](https://github.com/sponsors/hawkeye64).